Lightweight mist that evenly coats curls, resists humidity, and preps hair for blow-drying or flat-ironing without stiffness.

 What it is

-A thermal protectant that reduces dry time and frizz during tension blow-outs.
+A blow-dry protectant formulated to help reduce dry time and frizz, especially during tension blowouts.

 Why it’s great